 The reason we are different is two-fold:

-Firstly, we offer genuinely independent advice.
+Firstly, we offer genuinely unbiased advice.
 We are not owned by, tied to or affiliated with any bank, building society or insurance company.
 My job, effectively, is to act as your employee.
 We stand in the middle of the market place and shop around the providers on your behalf so you get the best of what’s available.
 If you use a bank, building society or tied agent you won’t get that.

 Secondly, customer service is really important to us.

 If you take a look around my office you will see all the different cards and thank you letters for the service we have provided.
 That is as important to us as it is to running our business.
 We are very keen to keep our clients once we have them and we are keen those clients are happy with the service we have provided as if they are happy they tend to recommend us to other people.